Skip to content

 What this shows

-The methodology used by Accessible Thinking’s ASK platform produces non-obvious, statistically grounded findings — not just confirming what people already believe.
-The Readability Study is a proof of concept: with the right methodology and a large enough sample, you get insights that cut through received wisdom.
+The methodology used by Accessible Thinking’s ASK platform produces non-obvious, statistically grounded findings that challenge common belief in the field of accessibility.
+The Readability Study was a proof of concept: with the right methodology and a large enough sample, you get insights that cut through assumed wisdom.

 Assets